 Bar-B-Que.
 Barbecue.
 BBQ.
 There are as many ways to spell it as there are ways of cooking it.
-Beyond the beloved regional takes in America, over the last few years ethnic ingredients and influences have expanded the idea of barbecue into a highly sought-after global-fusion dining experience.
-And with quality cuts of beef from our Buckhead and Newport specialty meat companies, as well as the fine presmoked products from our Butcher's Block brand, you don't have to be a pitmaster to add a rack of ribs, a pulled pork sandwich or a brisket taco to your menu and capitalize on the barbecue trend.
+Beyond the beloved regional takes in North America, over the last few years ethnic ingredients and influences have expanded the idea of barbecue into a highly sought-after global fusion dining experience.
+And with quality cuts of beef from our specialty meat companies, as well as our fine line of Butcher's Block pork, you don't have to be a pitmaster to add Sales and Marketing a rack of ribs, a pulled pork sandwich or a brisket taco to your menu and capitalize on the barbecue trend.
 See page 14 for more, including delicious recipe inspiration from our Sysco chefs.

-Senior Vice President, Sales and Marketing
+Bill Goetz Senior Vice President,

-This issue has pages of great information that's key to helping our customers be successful: tips on food safety for the kitchen, how to leverage the popularity of Instagram to drive engagement and new business and how to build a menu that maximizes profitability.
-And there's a lot more great food content to consider as kids head back to school, football season kicks off and chefs begin preserving summer produce for the colder months.
-Plus, meet Party Fowl, a great customer in Nashville having fun with creative dishes featuring their signature hot chicken.
+This issue has pages of great information that's key to helping our customers be successful: tips on food safety for the kitchen, how to leverage the popularity of Instagram to drive engagement and new business, and how to build a menu that maximizes profitability.
+And there's a lot more great food content to consider as kids head back to school, football and hockey seasons kick off and chefs begin preserving summer produce for the colder months.
+Plus, meet Sysco customers Kananaskis Country Golf Course in Calgary and Nick's Inn in Winnipeg.

 As always, we love to hear from our customers.
-If you have a comment, a question or feedback for the Foodie team, email us at foodie@ corp.sysco.com.
+If you have a comment, question or feedback for the Foodie team, email us at marketing@corp.sysco.ca.